 When you are focusing intently on your fertility cycle and trying to conceive, suddenly your love making sessions may take on a whole different meaning: to make a baby NOT to make love.
 This can leave you feeling as if you are a machine which must turn itself off and on depending on whether or not you are ovulating.
 It sure can take the fun out of trying to get pregnant!

-If you are finding it difficult to get in the mood due to the stress trying to conceive may be causing in your relationship, then it is time to light that fire again and make lovemaking just that again – a time to enjoy each other in the most intimate way possible.
+If you are finding it difficult to get in the mood due to the stress of trying to conceive and its effect on on your relationship, then it is time to light that fire again and make lovemaking just that again – a time to enjoy each other in the most intimate way possible.

 There are a lot of ways to spice things up and bring back the sensuality and sexuality to your conception efforts.
 Setting the right mood and taking time away to really relax and enjoy the moment are just a few ways, but when the stress you’re under has taken a physical toll, you may need a bit more help.